Industrial porcelain enamel: Substrate

 The metal to be used as a substrate is primarily determined by the application to which the product will be put, independent of any enamel considerations.
 Most commonly used are steels of various compositions, but also used are aluminium and copper.

-Before the application of enamel, the surface of the substrate must be prepared with a number of processes.
-The most important processes are the cleaning of the surface of the substrate; all remnants of chemicals, rusts, oils, and other contaminants must be completely removed.
+Before applying enamel, the substrate's surface must be prepared through several processes.
+The most critical processes are the cleaning of the surface of the substrate; all remnants of chemicals, rusts, oils, and other contaminants must be removed entirely.
 To facilitate this, frequent processes performed on substrates are degreasing, pickling (which can also etch the surface and provide anchoring points for the enamel), alkaline neutralization, and rinsing.

 Application

-Enamel may be applied to the substrate via many different methods.
+Enamel can be applied to the substrate via various methods.
 These methods are most often delineated into either wet or dry applications, determined by whether the enamel is applied as a dry powder or a liquid slurry suspension.

 Dry application

 The simplest method of dry application, especially for cast-iron substrates, is to heat the substrate and roll it in powdered frit.
 The frit particles melt on contact with the hot substrate and adhere to its surface.
-This method requires a high level of operator skill and concentration to achieve an even coating, and due to its inconstant nature is not often used in industrial applications.
+This method requires a high level of operator skill and concentration to achieve an even coating, and due to its inconstant nature, is not often used in industrial applications.

 The most common method of dry application used in industry today is electrostatic deposition.
 Before application, the dry frit must be encapsulated in an organic silane; this allows the frit to hold an electrical charge during application.
-An electrostatic gun fires the dry frit powder onto the electrically earthed metal substrate; electrical forces bind the charged powder to the substrate and it adheres.
+An electrostatic gun fires the dry frit powder onto an electrically earthed metal substrate; electrical forces bind the charged powder to the substrate, causing it to adhere.

 Wet application

-The simplest method of wet application is to dip the substrate in a bath of liquid slurry; complete immersion coats all available surfaces of the substrate.
+The simplest method of wet application is to dip the substrate in a bath of liquid slurry, which completely immerses all available surfaces of the substrate.
 Dipping is not often used in industry, however, because many preliminary trial dippings are required before the thickness of the coat can be predicted reliably enough for the desired application.

 A form of dipping suitable for modern industrial application is flow coating.
 Rather than dip the product in a bath of slurry, slurry is flowed over the surface of the substrate to be coated.
-This method allows for much more economical use of slurry and time; it is capable of allowing very rapid production runs.
+This method enables a more economical use of slurry and time, allowing for very rapid production runs.

 Wet enamel may also be sprayed onto the product using specialized spray guns.
 Liquid slurry is fed into the nozzle of a spray gun, and compressed air atomizes the slurry and ejects it from the nozzle of the gun in a controlled jet.